miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

 ## And Now a Word From ChatGPT Pro!

-> And now we have a very special guest.
-Before this pipeline finalization got
+> Here for the final word, we have a very special guest.
+Before this pipeline
-> finalized, I got access to ChatGPT Pro.
-It's still o1 Release, but with fewer
+> finalization got finalized, I got access to ChatGPT Pro.
+It's still o1
-> limitations.
+> Release, but with bigger token windows andifewer limitations.

 After having worked with ChatGPT Pro to restore the "chain reaction" of steps being rebuilt in a way that obsoleted one of my Pipulate helper functions, I